Domestic Violence Victim Lawyer in Raleigh, NC

 If you are in a violent domestic relationship and need help seeking safety, the lawyers of Younce, Vtipil, Baznik & Banks can assist you today.
-Our family law team includes men and women committed to helping victims of domestic abuse.
+Our Raleigh family law lawyer is committed to both men and women victims of domestic abuse.
 A domestic violence lawyer from our offices in Raleigh, N.C., can help you seek a protective order and refer you to local organizations that can offer further assistance, such as immediate safe shelter.

-Contact a lawyer for abuse victims in Raleigh at 919-661-9000 or at our office on Lake Boone Trail at Exit 6 of the I-440 beltline in Raleigh.
-We offer you the opportunity to sit with us confidentially and go over the facts of your case in a free, no-obligation initial consultation.
+Contact a Raleigh domestic abuse lawyer at 919-661-9000 or at our office on Lake Boone Trail at Exit 6 of the I-440 beltline in Raleigh.
+We offer you the opportunity to sit with us confidentially and go over the facts of your case.

 Under North Carolina’s domestic violence law, it is illegal to attempt or cause bodily injury to a spouse, child, grandchild or other family member or to put such individuals in fear of imminent serious bodily injury or harassment that inflicts substantial emotional distress.
 In addition to family members, the law applies to former household members, dating partners and former dating partners and individuals the perpetrator shares a child with.